lars1050/csc321-s25/09_strategy/README.md

 }
 ```

 1. (issue #4 and issue #5) Again create subclasses with the same functionality as before, except use the Strategy Pattern.
 Call them OmniTouch and WheelCamera.
-The constructor should have a String parameter fot the name of the robot.
+The constructor should have a String parameter for the name of the robot.
 As before, in main(), create robots of these types and test that they are working.
+You are still hard coding the movement and sensing strategies.

 1. (issue #6) Create the Robot subclass Wheeled and initialize with the wheeled strategy for movement.
 Additionally, create a constructor with the sensing strategy as a parameter (i.e. `public Wheeled(String name, SenseBehavior strategy)`).
+Now you are hard coding the movement but allowing for different sensing strategies.
 In main, test that it is working.

-1. (issue #7) Finally, create a `class Reconfigurable` and initialize with both a MoveBehavior and a SenseBehavior (i.e. `public Reconfigurable(String name, SenseBehaivor sensing, MoveBehavior moving)`);
+1. (issue #7) Finally, create a `class Reconfigurable` and initialize with both a MoveBehavior and a SenseBehavior (i.e. `public Reconfigurable(String name, SenseBehaivor sensing, MoveBehavior moving)`).
+Behaviors are no longer being hard coded.
+These can be set (and modified) at any point in the code.

 1. (issue #7) Add setters for the sensing and moving strategies using the signature `setMoveBehavior(MoveBehavior moving)` and `setSenseBehavior(SenseBehavior sensing)`.